Andrew S. Pruitt

 Prior to becoming an attorney, Andrew attended Southwestern Law School's rigorous two-year SCALE program, graduating in the top 10% of his class.
 In addition to his regular course load at Southwestern, Andrew competed in three mock trials as a member of the Trial Advocacy Honors Program, earned awards for both his oral and written advocacy in the 2013 Intramural Moot Court Competition, and authored an amicus brief that was filed in the United States Supreme Court.

 Andrew lives in Torrance with his wife and two children.
-He grew up in the Pacific Northwest, and he remains an ardent fan of his hometown Seattle Seahawks.
+He grew up in the Pacific Northwest and, in his spare time, serves on the Board of Directors for the Pioneer Farm Museum and cheers for his hometown Seattle Seahawks.